Sluicing and Highbanking

 reply from the Deputy Secretary and a promise to implement a proper process to assess the issues within

 the DRG’s own system.

-NAPFA members have seen further detail in the article in the March NAPFA news.
+NAPFA members have seen further detail in the articles in the NAPFA news.

 Recently an investigation was launched from the Ministers office, which has taken some time to conduct.
 Answers from DRG have been tabled in a detailed resposnes from the Minister, which now allows NAPFA to reply and demonstrate where we see inconsistencies.